• Skip to primary navigation

 Instructions

-• Preheat oven to 350° F. Line 2 baking sheets with silicon mats or parchment paper.
+• Preheat oven to 350°F. Line 2 half-sheet baking sheets with silicone mats or parchment paper.
 Set aside.

-• Pulse process toasted pecans and ¼ cup of flour in food processor fitted with steel blade 4 or 5 times.
-Add remaining 1 ¾ cups of flour, salt, and baking powder.
-Pulse process 5 or 6 times to ensure that all ingredients are well combined and the pecans chopped into small pieces.
+• Pulse toasted pecans and ¼ cup of flour in a food processor fitted with a steel blade 4 or 5 times.
+Add the remaining 1 ¾ cups of flour, salt, and baking powder.
+Pulse 5 or 6 times to ensure that all ingredients are well combined and the pecans are chopped into small pieces.

 • Combine butter and sugar in a large bowl.
 Beat on high until light and fluffy, about 2 minutes.
 Add vanilla extract; beat on high until well combined, about 30 seconds.

 • Add flour/pecan mixture.
-Beat on low just until flour starts to become incorporated.
-Finish mixing with wooden spoon or silicon spatula.
+Beat on low speed just until the flour begins to incorporate.
+Finish mixing with a wooden spoon or a silicone spatula.

-• Partition dough into 1 ounce pieces using a 1 ¾-inch ice cream scoop.
-Roll into a ball and place 2 inches apart on prepared baking sheet.
+• Portion the dough into 1-ounce pieces using a 1 ¾-inch ice cream scoop.
+Roll into a ball and place 2 inches apart on the prepared baking sheet.
 (See Note 3)

-• Press whole pecan half into center of each ball.
+• Press a whole pecan half into the center of each ball.
 (See Note 4)

-• Bake in preheated oven for 20 to 25 minutes, or until lightly browned around the edges.
-Transfer to wire rack to cool completely.
+• Bake in a preheated 350°F oven for 20 to 25 minutes, or until lightly golden around the edges.
+Transfer to a wire rack to cool completely.

 • Yield: 24 or 25 Pecan Sandies.
 (See Note 5)

-1. To toast pecans, spread in a single layer on a baking sheet.
-Bake at 350° F for 8 to 10 minutes.
+1. To toast pecans, spread them in a single layer on a baking sheet.
+Bake at 350°F for 8 to 10 minutes.
 Watch carefully to ensure that you don't over-toast.

 2. Turbinado sugar can be purchased as Sugar in the Raw in the grocery store.
 You can also use Demerara sugar in place of the Turbinado sugar.